-Plenty of people, including myself, are guilty of making the wrong decisions during the work week and the weekend.
+Many people, including myself, are guilty of making the wrong decisions during the workweek and the weekend.
 As much as binge-watching the latest Netflix show sounds like a good idea, it is never a good idea.
-Creating a healthy life and work balance is a struggle that seems to never end.
-Most people spend their time after work laying around and watching television or cramming as many activities they can into a short 3-hour window because it’s their “free-time.”
+Creating a healthy life and work balance is a struggle that seems never to end.
+Most people spend their time after work laying around and watching television or cramming as many activities as they can into a short 3-hour window because it’s their “free time.”

 2. Read.
-Delving deep into a novel or even a self-help book allows you to escape the trials of reality while also stimulates your brain.
+Delving deep into a novel, or even a self-help book, allows you to escape the trials of reality and stimulates your brain.
 Here’s a list of the top-selling novels of the year to help you get started on your reading journey: The Best Books of 2019 (So Far)

 3. Meditate/Yoga.
 If you have a membership with your local gym, they typically offer free classes that are a package deal with your membership, such as Yoga and Zumba.
-With YouTube, there are plenty of free meditation and yoga tutorials to follow.
+Can’t make it to the gym?
+There is plenty of free meditation and yoga tutorials with YouTube to follow.
 Here is a link to one of my favorites: 60 Minute Yoga Class - Vinyasa 1 Beginner Flow

 4. Learn something new.
 Try picking up a new skill.
-There is a plethora of hobbies to choose from, such as playing an instrument, painting, writing, and more.
+There are many hobbies to choose from, such as playing an instrument, painting, writing, and more.

 5. Cook.
-It is incredibly easy to fall into the spell of eating out due to the high volume of fast food drive-thrus open until the odd hours of the night and their convenience and let’s not forget the food delivery services that bring the fast food right to your front door.
+It is straightforward to fall into the spell of eating out due to the high volume of fast-food drive-thrus open until the odd hours of the night and their convenience and let’s not forget the food delivery services that bring the fast-food right to your front door.
 Try to prepare your meals at home.
-Not only is cooking a soothing practice, it forces you to eat at home (thus, you make healthier choices and you save money).
+Not only is cooking a soothing practice, but it also forces you to eat at home (thus, you make healthier choices, and you save money).

 8. Set a sleep schedule.
-It’s important to have an ample amount of sleep to conquer your day.
+It’s essential to have an ample sleep to conquer your day.
 As per #7, shut your devices off at night to benefit yourself in the morning.